 Since RVs are so popular right now, purchasing an RV mattress (of any size) is pretty easy.
 You have a ton of online and brick and mortar stores that carry all sizes of RV mattresses.
 We mostly looked at Brooklyn Bedding, Purple, Amazon and mattresses at Costco.

 Choosing the right mattress for your RV is important.
 You’ll need to measure your space and take into account things like height (Is it too high for the slide?
 Can your dog still jump on it?), length (Does it hang over the edge of the bed?
-Can it fold up in the murphy bed?), moisture level in your RV, and the weight of the mattress, and most importantly the quality (Whether to purchase mid-range mattress or a luxury one?).
+Can it fold up in the murphy bed?), the moisture level in your RV, the weight of the mattress, and most importantly the quality (Whether to purchase mid-range mattress or a luxury one?).
 If you are planning to invest in a luxury mattress for your RV, maybe reading up this Luxury mattress guide can help you understand the advantages it offers over others for a long period of time.

 Now, you could also choose to purchase a new queen short mattress for your R-Pod 192, if you want to ensure the murphy folds up nicely (I’ll get into that below).
 A queen short mattress is five or six inches shorter and measures either 60 inches by 74 or 60 inches by 75 (again, depending on manufacturer).